atomisthq/docs/docs/getting-started/putting-atomist-to-work.md

 This will result in a list of project generators that the Atomist bot can use on your behalf to create a new project in GitHub.
-The Atomist bot will respond with a list of project generators something like the following.
+The Atomist Bot will respond with a list of project generators something like the following.

 <div class="ss-container">